 Yhon lives with his father and his mother.
-He is responsible for running errands and cleaning.
 His father is employed and his mother maintains the home.
+Yhon works at home running errands and cleaning.
 There are 3 children in the family.

 Yhon lives on the plains of Ciudadela Villa 1o de Mayo, home to approximately 9,000 residents.
 Typical houses are constructed of cement floors, brick walls and corrugated iron roofs.
 The most commonly spoken language is Spanish.